Advanced Electrolysis (electro-cauterisation)

 Blood Spots (Campbell de Morgans)

 These are bright red vascular blemishes which lie just under the surface of the skin, also known as ‘cherry angiomas’.
 They are dome shaped or slightly raised.
 They’re commonly found on the chest and abdomen but can appear anywhere.
 Most people over the age of 30 have at least one, and they are more common in men.
+We cannot treat all types of blood spots.

 Skin Tags (Verruca Filiforms, Fibroepithelial Polyp/Papilloma or Filiform Warts)